cacciaresi/ulauncher-asana/README.md

 - Search My Tasks, using [fulltext search](https://developers.asana.com/docs/search-tasks-in-a-workspace) or [typeahead](https://developers.asana.com/docs/typeahead).
 - Filter My Tasks by Tags and Sections, once filtered you can continue typing to filter by task name.
+- Navigate [favorite Projects](https://developers.asana.com/docs/get-a-users-favorites) by Section and then filtering by tasks.

 ## Requirements